If you’re in need of a mortgage, you will understandably want to know how much you can borrow.

 Some mortgage lenders will let you get a mortgage with up to 4 other applicants.
 You may struggle to find these lenders on your local high street so you should approach a mortgage specialist if you are interested in this option.
 Speak to a member of our team to learn more.

 Speak to a whole of market mortgage broker

-High street lenders will often limit how much they are willing to give to borrowers.
-Therefore, it is wise to speak to specialist mortgage brokers who have access to lenders that aren’t so restrictive.
+High street lenders will often limit how much they are willing to lend to borrowers.
+Therefore, it is wise to speak to mortgage brokers who have access to the whole mortgage market including specialist lenders that aren’t so restrictive.

 At YesCanDo Money, our specialist team of mortgage brokers can explore all of your borrowing options with you, including those lenders that are more likely to lend you 5 or 6 times your salary, whether you’re self-employed or in full-time employment.

 Get in touch with us to learn more about the help we can give you.

 Not all lenders advertise loans with high-income multiples so it’s worth speaking to a mortgage broker to find out which ones do.